Baptism

 Holy Orders

-If interested in exploring a vocation as a vowed religious or priest, you may talk to the Diocesan Vocation Director, Father Robert Szczechura, by calling (901) 373-1243/1262.
+If interested in exploring a vocation as a vowed religious or priest, you may talk to the Diocesan Vocation Director, Director of Vocations, Fr.
+Jacek Kowal, by calling (901) 373-1243/1262.
 Also, visit the Diocesan Vocations website.